 Yes, the response to your additional questions will be incorporated into your final report which is accessible to the chair.

 How do students access the evaluation survey?

 Students will receive an email notification with the link to the course evaluation.
-Instructors may send students a reminder e-mail with the unique survey link for their course or post on their course's blackboard page.
+Instructors may send students a reminder e-mail with the unique survey link for their course or post on their course's CANVAS page.

 How can I tell how many students have completed the evaluation?